buddhamagnet/cv/README.md

 ## IN A NUTSHELL

-I am a full stack engineer with over 20 years of experience working for all manner of organisations, from working as a single freelancer, through a number of startups and consultancies, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).
+I am a full stack engineer and architect with over 20 years of experience working for all manner of organisations, from working as a single freelancer, through a number of startups and consultancies, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).
 I am passionate about open source and past contributions can be found below the employment history below.
 As I started my career in the 90s I have a solid foundation in all the things we used to do by hand (SQL, server admin, C, perl, you know the score).

 ## MINDSET